-- A Satellite Insurance Policy is in place and regularly updated reflecting the SES Board-approved insurance structure and approval framework. - 'In-orbit Third Party Liability' insurance is placed directly to the market, i.e., not using the Captives.
-Such insurance covers all SES in-orbit satellites in compliance with licensing and other regulatory requirements in the various jurisdictions where SES operates.
+governance manuals.
+'In-orbit Third Party Liability' insurance is placed directly to the market, i.e., not using the captives.
+Such insurance covers all SES in-orbit satellites in compliance with licencing and other regulatory requirements in the various jurisdictions where SES operates.